-The average cost to install asprinkler system ranges from $4,000-$7,000, with the average homeowner spending around $5,500 on a professionally installed inground system with an average controller for ½ acre.
-This project’s low cost is $2,200 to install an in-ground sprinkler system on ¼ acre.
-The high cost is $13,500 for an in-ground sprinkler system on one acre with a smart controller and landscaping drip irrigation.
+The national average cost of installing a sprinkler system is between $4,000 and $7,000.
+Most homeowners spend about $5,500 for a professionally installed in-ground sprinkler system with an average controller for ½ acre of land.
+At the low end of the price range, you can spend as little as $2,200 to install an in-ground system on ¼ acre of land.
+At the high end, some homeowners spend as much as $13,500 on an in-ground sprinkler system on one acre with a smart controller and landscaping drip irrigation.

 |Sprinkler System Installation Cost|